 Benefits based on full-time Irish employees - certain benefits require completion of a 6 month probationary period.

-While a Software Engineering or Computer Science related degree may be beneficial we welcome candidates with non-traditional career paths so please don't hesitate to apply if you have switched to software development later in your career, have completed conversion courses, are self taught, have professional certifications or can otherwise demonstrate your capabilities and experience.
-We also welcome candidates returning to work after maternity leave or after time off to raise your family.
+While a Software Engineering or Computer Science related degree may be beneficial we welcome candidates with non-traditional career paths so please don't hesitate to apply if you’ve switched to software development later in your career, have completed conversion courses, are self-taught, have professional certifications or can otherwise demonstrate your capabilities and experience.

-Hiring for a software development role at Marino generally consists of 2 interviews and a tech test or demonstration.
+Hiring for a software development role at Marino typically consists of 2 interviews and a flexible technical skills test or demonstration.

 Professional Development and Training

 We aim to support all our developers' continued professional development.
-You will have regular one on ones with your team lead to discuss your progress and receive feedback and junior developers will work closely with more senior developers and receive dedicated mentorship where appropriate.
+You’ll have regular one on ones with your team lead to discuss your progress and receive feedback and junior developers will work closely with more senior developers and may receive dedicated mentorship where appropriate.